-With both intimate and greater celebrations in one of our gorgeous historical halls, you'll feel like royalty on your special day.
+Celebrate both intimate and grand celebrations in one of our gorgeous historical rooms, you’ll feel like royalty on your special day.

 We can accommodate Guildhall weddings of up to 150 people in the Great Hall and the Drapers Room.
 The Great Hall, which houses one of the country’s most valuable tapestries and lies beneath a ceiling of carved medieval angels, is a prestigious venue steeped in history.